Thomas-Dubuc/ThomasDubuc.github.io/README.md

 > Futuristic TV Model & Textures
 <br/>
 # Futuristic TV <br/>
 ### This one was fun and took a while in substance, I tried to use the text and icons I previously learned to use effectively.
-I had two problems with this: the first was in the screen/glass, which has some artifacts(not sure if it is the correct term), and the second is the top left metal panel, which is darker for some reason, not sure why.
+I had two problems with this: the first was in the screen/glass, which has some artifacts, and the second is the top left metal panel, which is darker for some reason, not sure why.
 The handle had too many cuts, along with a few other things, and I think the paint could have looked better.<br/>
 ![alt text](Corner-Base.png)<br/>
 ![alt text](Corner-transparent.png)<br/>
 ![alt text](Front-Base.png)<br/>